 In line with Workplace Health and Safety (WH&S) requirements, students must wear fully enclosed, leather or vinyl non-porous footwear when undertaking cooking activities in school kitchens.
 Students will NOT be able to participate in the activity if the WH&S guidelines are not met.

 Students are expected to work safely in every lesson.

-Students are required to bring their own ingredients for their weekly practicals.
+Students are required to bring their own ingredients for the 2 assessment pieces as well as a container if they need to take their weekly cooking home.

 English